LIAAD/yake/README.md

 ### `Annif` - Tool for automated subject indexing and classification
 https://github.com/NatLibFi/Annif/ - `Annif` is a multi-algorithm automated subject indexing tool for libraries, archives and museums.
 This repository is used for developing a production version of the system, based on ideas from the initial prototype.
 Official website http://annif.org/.

+### `Portulan Clarin` - Services and data for researchers, innovators, students and language professionals
+https://portulanclarin.net/workbench/liaad-yake/ - `Portulan Clarin` is a Research Infrastructure for the Science and Technology of Language, belonging to the Portuguese National Roadmap of  Research Infrastructures of Strategic Relevance, and part of the international research infrastructure CLARIN ERIC.
+It includes a demo of YAKE! among many other language technologies.
+Official website https://portulanclarin.net/.

 ## How to install Docker